homepage

 World of Food: most likely to spot people from the world over

-A little further out of town, in Amsterdam Zuidoost, you’ll reach the aptly named World of Food.
+At the opposite end of the city, in Amsterdam Zuidoost, you’ll reach the aptly named World of Food.
 Featuring stands selling street food from all over the globe, this is the place to come if you want to try a range of different cuisines – or if you’re with a group who can’t decide what they want to eat.
-Plus, most of the food on offer is extremely reasonable: you can easily score a satisfying meal for around the €5 mark.
+Plus, most of the food on offer is extremely reasonable: you can easily score a satisfying meal for under €10.
 When I visited, I tried a dish of spicy chicken, yams and veggies from African food stand Monrovia, as well as a “Johnnycake” stuffed with salt cod from Yvette’s Kitchen.
 Both delicious – and deliciously good value!

 World of Food - Amsterdam Zuidoost